lwpyr/goscript/README.md

    GopherLua 123201 ns/op
    ```

-   I haven't a close look into GopherLua, even though I already use **compile** mode of GopherLua, and I don't know why GopherLua perform badly in this simple case.
+   I don't have a close look into GopherLua, even though I already use **compile** mode of GopherLua, and I don't know why GopherLua perform badly in this simple case.

 ### Example code